From the Dean

-Interim Keyes Dean of Business Administration and
+Keyes Dean of Business Administration

 How To Use

 The Graduate School of Management (GSM) Bulletin contains information regarding the academic calendar, admissions, degree requirements, fees, regulations, and course offerings.
 Prospective and current graduate students are responsible for all information contained in this bulletin that is pertinent to graduate study and their specific field.
-Academic policy and course changes will apply to all students as of the date they become effective, regardless of whether they were in effect at the time the student initially enrolled at Marquette.
+Academic policy and course changes apply to all students as of the date they become effective, regardless of whether they were in effect at the time the student initially enrolled at Marquette.
 Graduate students may follow the program requirements of the bulletin that are in effect at the time they submit their application, or any other bulletin used during their enrollment as long as the student's program has not been discontinued in the bulletin year the student decides to follow.
 That is, students may not continue in programs that have been discontinued, unless they maintain continuous enrollment from the time of admission and follow the degree requirements in effect during one of the bulletin years in which the program was active.
 However, students must abide by only one bulletin's rules.
-If any exceptions to this policy are required due to length of time between submitting an application and beginning the program, the student will be notified in writing of the applicable bulletin to follow.
+If any exceptions to this policy are required due to length of time between submitting an application and beginning the program, the student are notified in writing of the applicable bulletin to follow.
 In order to properly audit a student's academic record for graduation, the student must notify the Graduate School of Management in writing if any bulletin other than the one in effect at the time of application is to be used.

 Graduate School of Management students must assume full responsibility for knowledge of the rules and regulations of the Graduate School of Management and the special requirements of their individual degree programs.
 It is the responsibility of each graduate student to verify and meet the deadlines listed in the Academic Calendar (e.g., for submitting financial aid forms, etc.).